What Causes Sugar Cravings? [and How You Can Stop Them]

 For one week, try levelling up this meal by swapping out this routine for a healthier one.

 Whip up a high protein breakfast (while protein encourages dopamine production, it also helps to reduce sugar cravings as it makes you feel full and satisfied for longer) and eat mindfully before rushing off to work.

 This may already be a huge change to your routine and daily norm, so avoid levelling up anything else until you’re confident in this new habit.

-If this simply isn’t working for you, try levelling up a different aspect of your diet instead!
+If this isn’t working for you, simply try levelling up a different aspect of your diet instead!
 No one’s perfect, and trial and error is key in this approach.

 If you can identify why you’re eating sugar when you’re eating it, you can start to identify new ways in which to respond to this craving.

-For example, let’s say you work an office job and at 4 pm every day your colleague shares around some cookies and brings you a cup of tea.
-You like this routine and don’t want to get rid of it, it encourages socialising and signals the work day coming to a close.
+For example, let’s say you work an office job and at 4 pm every day your colleague shares some cookies and brings you a cup of tea.
+You like this routine and don’t want to get rid of it, it encourages socialising and signals the work day is coming to a close.
 It’s important to recognise what this break does for you and think of ways you can keep it without consuming the sugar.